What was your first camera?

 What camera(s) do you currently own?

-Now, my work is exclusively in digital and it a privilege to be a member of both Nikon and Canon Professional Services.
+Now, my photographic works are produced exclusively in digital pixels and it a privilege to be a member of both Nikon and Canon Professional Services.
 However, there are a couple of Minolta film cameras in my equipment bag that have not been used since 2000.

 Are you self-taught or did you attend school for photography?

 My photographic education came through the school of trial-and-error guided by Kodak technical books.
-The first photo class that I attended was in 1978 when I walked through the door as the instructor.
+The first photo class that I attended was in 1978 when I walked through the door at a local college as the instructor.
+My education as a Fine Artist pivots around the connections made through my studies at the Vermont College of Fine Arts.

 How did you get interested in photography?